 Hutchesons’ Grammar School’s Amnesty mission statement is simple: “Educate, Inform, Inspire”, and that is exactly what the members of this group aim to do around the school.

 Amnesty do raise money, however their main focus is to raise awareness.
 The weekly Write for Rights group is a perfect example of how pupils educate the attendees on the global human rights struggle.
-Equality Day in April 2015 was an inspiring event with stalls aiming to encourage discussions about LGBT rights, Gender Equality and Anti-Bullying.

 Primary and Secondary pupils have the chance to join the Pupil Council, which meets twice a month to discuss various school issues.